 - Who are the 5 people you spend the most time with in your life currently?
 How are they alike?
 What are the top 3 qualities each of them stands for?

 - Do they match who you want to become in the future?
 Are their qualities matching who you want to become?
 Do they help enable or disable your vision for yourself?
 Do they elevate you or bring you down?

 - Who are the top 5 people who embody the qualities you desire?
 They should be people you aspire to become and/or respect in some way or another.

 Transitioning to the new you

-Eventually, you will start resonating with these people you aspire.
+Eventually, you will start resonating with these people you aspire to be like.
 You will find that you start thinking on the same wavelength and start talking about the same topics as them.

-This thinking will then affect your actions, which will manifest into results you see in life.
+This thinking will then affect your actions, which will manifest in the results you see in life.

 Shape your life by choosing who you are with

 By choosing who you spend time with, you are literally shaping your own future.